hyphen-dohyun-nam/custom_text_embeddings/README.md

 It is reccomended to use dioxus-cli, but if for any reason you can't use dioxus-cli's dx command, use cargo instead.

 ---
-For more details, see the source files in `src/` and the assets in `assets/`.
+For more details, see the source files in `src/`.